Declarative Schema Migrations

 atlas schema apply --env "local" --var "destructive=true"

-To instruct Atlas to create and drop indexes concurrently, set the concurrent_index
+To instruct Atlas to create and drop indexes concurrently, set the concurrent_index option in the diff block of the

 environment configuration.